krisarmstrong/seed/docs/internal/HEALTHCARE_MARKET_STRATEGY.md

 **Testimonial:**

-> "LuminetIQ transformed our HIPAA compliance from a quarterly nightmare into continuous monitoring.
+> "The Seed transformed our HIPAA compliance from a quarterly nightmare into continuous monitoring.
 > We went from dreading Joint Commission audits to welcoming them with confidence."
 >
 > — [IT Director Name], [Hospital Name]